 This book is a bit different from the others in this article in that it doesn’t teach you about the copywriting formulas to apply to your content.

-Instead, it teaches you how to spot errors in your copy and quickly fix them, and how to come across more trustworthy to your audience without using testimonials.
+Instead, it teaches you how to spot errors in your copy and quickly fix them, and how to come across as more trustworthy to your audience without using testimonials.

 If you’re currently at the stage where you manage your website yourself then this book can be especially helpful for you.
-It will help you to craft a better message, and at the same time help you to recognise if the design of your website is getting in the way of your message.
+It will help you to craft a better message, and at the same time help you to recognize if the design of your website is getting in the way of your message.